IAmJonoBo/Chiron/docs/GAP_ANALYSIS.md

 ## Documentation Gaps

 - `IMPLEMENTATION_SUMMARY.md` and `ROADMAP.md` previously marked all phases ✅; several features are still skeletons or missing entry points (see MCP and feature flag issues above).
-- `TESTING_IMPLEMENTATION_SUMMARY.md` claimed "1,437 lines of tests" with ≥80% coverage; actual run shows 5.87% coverage and failing suites.
+- `TESTING_IMPLEMENTATION_SUMMARY.md` claimed "1,437 lines of tests" with ≥80% coverage; actual run now lands at 60.92% coverage with major subsystems omitted and 130+ Pact warnings per run.
 - `docs/README.md` highlighted guides that assume working CI reproducibility and MCP integrations; these paths require revalidation once the underlying tooling is implemented.

 ## Recommendations